odoo/documentation/accounting/bank/feeds/paypal.rst

 Setup your PayPal account
 -------------------------

-A PayPal account in Odoo is managed like a bank account.
+A PayPal account in Twenty20 is managed like a bank account.
 To setup your PayPal account, use the menu :menuselection:`Configuration --> Bank Accounts`.
 Create a new bank account and name it **PayPal**.
 In the bank field, you can set **PayPal**.